ronnie012/robo-friends/README.md

-# robofriends
+# robo-friends
-Tutorial for React
-To run the project:

-1. Clone this repo
-2. Run `npm install`
-3. Run `npm start`
+Basic React App with Search Functionality.

+Start typing to see the robots get selected instantly.